Esgorhannoth/koneko/Readme.md

 # Koneko

-Koneko is a toy project I started to understand how lexer and parser works.
+Koneko is a toy project I started to understand how lexer and parser work.
 I'm sure I've made a lot of mistakes anyway.
 Also I like [NekoVM](http://nekovm.org) and I thought it would be good to have another language beside [Haxe](http://haxe.org/) that runs on NekoVM :)

 The language itself is a wild mix of ideas from Forth, Factor, Joy and my own preferences.
 It is stack-based, imperative, interpreted programming (scripting?) language with Reverse Polish Notation.